 - Once your flight is sorted, be sure you have all your needed dementia travel insurance documentation.
 Also, be sure to bring your European Heath Insurance Card (EHIC).
 Your EHIC entitles you to lower cost or free medical care when travelling in other European countries.
 It is available for free through the NHS’ website.
 Your EHIC may save you money on your travel medical needs.
 However, it’s not an alternative to dementia travel insurance.
 So be sure to have the appropriate policy coverage you require for your needs!

 - Having the proper insurance documentation will ensure that you receive the needed treatment available in hospitals or clinics.
-It will also ensure that translation services are provided and return flights are booked if needed, as well as many other services.
+It will also ensure that return flights are booked if needed, as well as many other services.

 Enjoying your break